FFLBS-A Free fall lifeboat simulator (full mission, on the dynamic platform)

 FFLBS can be delivered in the following configurations:

-• FFLBS-A1 - full mission, on the dynamic platform, сlass A,
+• FFLBS-A - full mission, on the dynamic platform, сlass A,

 • FFLBS-B - with simplified cabin and real control organs, сlass B,